-The net purchase price of \$2.1 million was preliminarily allocated solely to the inventory acquired.
-In conjunction with the acquisition of the store, the Company recorded a right of use asset and liability relating to the lease entered into in the amount of \$1,794.
+The net 2020-I purchase price of \$2,100 was preliminarily allocated solely to the inventory acquired.
+In conjunction with the 2020-I acquisition, the Company recorded a right of use asset and liability relating to the lease entered into in the amount of \$1,794.